|

 Sarah was born in Victoria but has been a Toowoomba resident since 2000.
 She attended The Glennie School, graduating in 2009.

-She is currently studying her Bachelor of Laws through UniSQ and looks forward to a long and rewarding career in Law.
+Sarah completed her Bachelor of Laws through UniSQ in late 2025 and is in the process of completing her Practical Legal Training with an aim of being admitted into the legal profession mid-2026.
+She looks forward to a long and rewarding career in Law.

 Sarah Toomer